clavzno/clavzno/README.md

 # what's up :^)
 #### ❓ About me
 My name is Jack!
-I'm a second year student in Bachelor of Science Major in Software Technology (ID 122)
+I'm a third year student in Bachelor of Science Major in Software Technology also Minor in Game Design!
+(ID 122)

 I'm a digital artist (comics, cartoons, abstract art) and do non-musical theatre on the side (you can find more about me on my neocities website)